Married at First Sight (American TV series): Season 3

 Vanessa and Tres got divorced within six months of Decision Day.
 Vanessa appeared on Married At First Sight: Second Chances in 2017 and married Andre Forbes.
 Their marriage also ended in divorce.
 As of 2020, Tres was in a "complicated" relationship.
 As of 2021, Vanessa appeared to be single.

 After divorcing David, Ashley learned that he had a history of misdemeanors.
 In 2019, Ashley shared a photo from her wedding.
 In 2020, Ashley announced that she was pregnant and gave birth to a son in April 2021.

 In April 2018, Samantha married Chris Wise and in September gave birth to a daughter.
+In March 2022 Samantha gave birth to twins.
 Samantha and Neil are still friends.
 In April 2020, Neil revealed that he is in a relationship.

 Season 4

-The fourth season of Married at First Sight premiered on Tuesday, July 26, 2016.
-The setting was South Florida (particularly Miami) and in this season, two new specialists joined along with sociologist Dr. Pepper Schwartz: communication and relationship expert Rachel DeAlto, and marriage counselor Pastor Calvin Roberson.
+The fourth season premiered on Tuesday, July 26, 2016.
+The setting was South Florida (particularly Miami), and two new specialists joined alongside sociologist Dr. Pepper Schwartz: communication and relationship expert Rachel DeAlto, and marriage counselor Pastor Calvin Roberson.
 Doctors Joseph Cilona and Logan Levkoff exited the series after season three.
 The couples were:

 1 Heather and Derek left in the middle of the experiment.

 Sonia and Nick divorced after about a year of marriage.
 That same year, Nick announced that he was in a relationship and they were expecting twins.
 In 2019, Nick was in a work accident that left him partially paralyzed.
 He has recovered from the incident.
 Sonia has started a podcast and as of 2021 is still single.

 Heather and Derek left the show ten days after they were married.

 Tom and Lillian announced their divorce in May 2017.
 As of 2021, Lillian was single.
 In 2019, Tom announced that he was engaged to Michelle, and they were married three months later.
 Tom is a step-father to Michelle's two children from a previous marriage.

 Season 5

-The fifth season of Married at First Sight was renewed on October 25, 2016.
-For this season, the show moved to the Lifetime channel.
-The first episode aired on April 20, 2017, and featured couples in Chicago.
+The fifth season was renewed on October 25, 2016.
+For this season, the show moved to the Lifetime.
+It on April 20, 2017, and featured couples in Chicago.
 The couples were:

 Ashley Petta and Anthony D'Amico are now a family of four.
 They announced they were expecting their first child in August 2018.
 They welcomed their first child, daughter Mila Rose, in January 2019.
 In July 2020, they announced they were expecting their second child, which was later revealed to be another girl.
 In February 2021, their second daughter, Vaeda Marie, was born.

 As of October 2021, Cody is in a relationship.
 Danielle is still single.

 As of October 2021, Nate is in a relationship, and has his own business.
-Sheila's status is unknown.
+Sheila is married.